OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability_testing_and_tuning.rst

 Hypervisor Scalability
 --------------------------------------

-The number of VMs, micro-VMs or containers that a virtualization node can run is limited by the virtualization tehcnology, hardware configuration and OpenNebula node components (drivers).
+The number of VMs, micro-VMs or containers that a virtualization node can run is limited by the virtualization technology, hardware configuration and OpenNebula node components (drivers).
 In this section we have evaluated only the performance of OpenNebula part, virtualization and monitoring drivers for the KVM, Firecracker and LXD.
 The host specs are the following:

 +---------------+---------------------------------------------------------------+
 | CPU model:    | Intel(R) Xeon(TM) E5-2650 v4 @2.2GHz, 2 sockets 24 cores (HT) |